 Meeting Minutes

-• Council members attending: Barbara Durbin, Steve Levy, Trish Martin, Larry Schaefer, and Tracy Walker
+• Council members attending: Barbara Durbin, Gay Harmon, Steve Levy, Trish Martin, and Tracy Walker

 Minutes